arnehuang/arnehuang.github-io/_pages/02_about.md

 title: About
 permalink: /about/
 ---
   I've got a bachelors of mathematics from the University of Waterloo majoring in Statistics.
 For fun I did a double major in Psychology.
+I do stuff in R, Python, MySQL, Unix when I have to.
+I built this website using Jekyll and Bootstrap.

-  I love travelling, unique foods, and awful music.
+  I love travelling, thinking about products, and awful music.
 Here's one of my all time <a href=" https://www.youtube.com/watch?v=iq_d8VSM0nw">favourites</a>.

-  I use R for analysis, Python and shell scripting for automation, SQL for database interactions and Excel for almost everything.
-I built this website using Jekyll and Bootstrap.

-  Things to talk to me about: my data science internship at CMG, the problems I've solved at Citi, or for the technically inclined, ask me what "stochastic volatility models" are and the R packages I've contributed to.
+  At the moment, I'm trying to figure out and learn how a college frat boy took the idea of sending self deleting questionable-natured photos into a 25 billion dollar company (that still takes screenshots of the camera preview on Andriod instead of using proper camera API).
+Take a look at my blog section for more on that.